gvwilson/sensibleadventures/bookster/bookster.md

 gunwale, his polished court manner peeled away by grief.
 "She'd like that."

 "Go and see her," Razi repeated gently.
-"She helped me, and I did far worse things than you."
+"I did far worse than you, and she helped me."
 The magician set his jaw but didn't reply.

 They flew in silence after that, climbing steadily.
 The trees that had seemed so wonderful to Erileine on her first flight now loomed